youngho-kwon-class/ml-edu-lab/gan/challenges.md

 - 🧬 Implement Conditional GAN (CGAN) using class labels.
 - 🧠 Explore Mode Collapse: Design experiments to detect and mitigate it.
-- 🧪 Apply GAN to non-image data (e.g., tabular or time-series).
-- 📚 Read and reproduce results from a recent GAN paper (e.g., StyleGAN, BigGAN).
+- 📚 Reproduce results from a recent GAN paper (e.g., StyleGAN, BigGAN).
+- 🔍 Apply GAN to non-image data (e.g., tabular or time-series).
-- 🧠 Compare GAN with other generative models like VAE or Flow-based models.
+- 🧠 Compare GAN with other generative models like VAE or AAE in terms of sample diversity and latent space structure.

-> 💡 Tip: Document your experiments and share insights with peers or instructors.